ProNeverFake/kios/README.md

 - [x] **ERGENT** add a udp mechanism to realize skill state sharing between mios and kios.
 - [ ] (POSTPONED) add meta node for kios node.

+**REFACTORING RELEVANT**

+1. Commander should not use BBGeneralSkill.
+2. Tactician should fetch the parameter from the map.

 **THOUGHT**
 - [ ] The object to be grounded is determined at the start of the skill, which should be determined by action context.
 - [ ] Create a dummy object in action context, command context and mongoDB.